October 24th, 2019

 Almost anywhere you go in Los Angeles, San Diego or surrounding counties, there's a remote chance you might notice the colorful feathers of a Phasianidae (order Galliformes), more commonly referred to as a "Peacock."
-A Peacock is a distinctive member of the pheasant family, and alive and well all over Southern California, yes,.
+A Peacock is a distinctive member of the pheasant family, and is alive and well all over Southern California.
+Yes,.
 "Peacocks in Southern California!"

 The male is a Peacock, the female is a Peahen, and both are "Peafowl."
-Three distinct species of Peafowl exist, and originally came from several areas in the Old World such India, Africa and Myanmar (formerly Burma).
+There are three distinct species of Peafowl that exist, and they originally came from several areas in the Old World such India, Africa and Myanmar (formerly Burma).
 They are also found in zoos and wild animal parks all over the world.

 The Peacock's Arrival

 So how did they arrive in Southern California?
 Just the fact that a large exotic bird lives in the suburbs of large cities like Los Angeles and San Diego is enough to make anybody wonder.
 But the fact that a sizable number of these so-called "Peafowl" casually roam the streets, parks and rural areas of California is enough to cause someone to go one step further and do a little research.

 Let's examine a number of theories as to how the Peacock became a free-roaming bird throughout the valleys, streets and parks of Southern California...